somatechlat/somafractalmemory/docs/DEVELOPER_GUIDE.md

 ## Running Services

 SomaFractalMemory exposes two local workflows: the **full Docker Compose stack** and a **scripted lightweight stack**.
 Most contributors should start with Docker Compose, which mirrors CI and integration test expectations.
+For shared Kubernetes infra onboarding, follow the canonical playbook appended to `docs/ROADMAP.md` (Docker images and local validation first, then Kubernetes bootstrap and app wire‑up).

 Quick path using Make:
 - `make help` – discover available targets